loresoft/TableStorage.Abstracts/README.md

 await repository.DeleteAsync(rowKey, partitionKey);
 ```

 ## Batch Operations

-Perform bulk operations efficiently:
+Perform bulk operations efficiently using either the core `BatchAsync` method or the convenient extension methods:

 > **Note**: Azure Table Storage batch operations are limited to 100 entities per batch and all entities must share the same PartitionKey.
-The `BatchAsync` method automatically handles these limitations by grouping entities by PartitionKey and chunking them into batches of 100 items.
+The batch methods automatically handle these limitations by grouping entities by PartitionKey and chunking them into batches of 100 items.

-### Bulk Insert
+### Core Batch Method

+The fundamental batch operation method with explicit transaction type:

 ```csharp
 var users = new List<User>